-The Potter Tower must be level before use, the nozzles need to be centralized, cleaning must be performed and after use and the equipment needs to be calibrated.

-The volume, concentration or weight of insectides, along with which surfaces to be sprayed need to be characterised before use.
+The Potter Tower must be calibrated and centralised before use.
+Cleaning must be performed at the end of treatment sessions and between compounds.
+The volume, concentration or weight of insecticides, along with which surfaces to be sprayed e.g. plywood, mud, concrete need to be characterised before use.